ppkgtmm/pk/src/contents/projects/fake-news-detection.md

 ### **Future Work**

-- Optimization of preprocessing code

-    **Reason :** To consume less amount of time when executed
+1. Optimization of preprocessing code to consume less amount of execution time

-- Using K-Fold cross validation to select algorithm for tuning

-    **Reason :** To better ensure that good performance of model on validation set is not by chance
+2. Using K-Fold cross validation to select algorithm for tuning to better ensure that good performance of model on validation set is not by chance